Kiron-Ang/Vaccination/readme.md

 ## License

-This project is licensed under the MIT License - see the [license.txt](license.txt) file for details.
+This project is licensed under the MIT License; see the [license.txt](license.txt) file for details.

 ## Acknowledgments